 Hindalco Industries Ltd. is a flagship firm of the Aditya Birla Group, primarily engaged in the production of Aluminium and Copper.

-Hindalco is not only the largest downstream aluminium player in India but also the largest flat-rolled aluminium producer in the world.
+Hindalco is not only the largest downstream aluminum player in India but also the largest flat-rolled aluminum producer in the world.

 In the Electric Vehicle Segment, two commodities will play a crucial role – Copper and Aluminium.

-Aluminium is highly used in vehicle chassis manufacturing in the EV sector because of its lightweight of the aluminium.
+Aluminum is highly used in vehicle chassis manufacturing in the EV sector because of its lightweight of aluminum.
 Copper is used in the wiring harness of EV vehicles.

-With an increase in electric vehicle demand, the aluminium and copper consumption would also increase which will improve sales and profit growth of Hindalco as well.
+With an increase in electric vehicle demand, aluminum and copper consumption would also increase, which will improve the sales and profit growth of Hindalco as well.